Sergio Mattarella: Political crises of 2019 and 2021

 In August 2019, Deputy Prime Minister Salvini launched a motion of no confidence against Conte, after growing tensions within the majority.
-Many political analysts believe the no-confidence motion was an attempt to force early elections to improve Lega's standing in the Italian Parliament, ensuring that Salvini would become the next prime minister.
+Many political analysts believe the no-confidence motion was an attempt to force early elections to improve the League's standing in the Italian Parliament, ensuring that Salvini would become the next prime minister.
 On 20 August, following the parliamentary debate in which Conte accused Salvini of being a political opportunist who "had triggered the political crisis only to serve his personal interest", the prime minister resigned his post to President Mattarella.
 On the following day, Mattarella started the consultations with parliamentary groups.

 During the round of consultations between Mattarella and the parliamentary groups, a possible new majority emerged, between the M5S and the Democratic Party (PD).
 On 28 August, the PD's leader Nicola Zingaretti favored keeping Conte at the head of the new government.
 On the following day, Mattarella received Conte to give him the task of forming a new cabinet.
 On 4 September, Conte introduced his new cabinet, which was sworn in at the Quirinal Palace on the following day.
 On 9 September 2019, the Chamber of Deputies expressed its confidence in the government with 343 votes in favour, 263 against, and 3 abstentions.
 On 10 September 2019, in the second vote of confidence in the Senate, 169 lawmakers voted in favour of the new government and 133 voted against.

 In January 2021, Matteo Renzi, former prime minister and leader of Italia Viva (IV), who split from the PD in 2019, revoked his party's support to the government of Conte, who did not resign immediately.
 On 18 and 19 January, Renzi's party abstained and the government won the key confidence votes in the Chamber and in the Senate but failed in reaching an absolute majority in the Senate.
 On 26 January, Prime Minister Conte resigned from his office, prompting President Mattarella to start consultations for the formation of a new government.

 In February, when the consultations for the formation of a Conte's third government failed, Mattarella gave Mario Draghi, former president of the European Central Bank, the task of forming a government of national unity.
 On 3 February, Draghi accepted with reservation the task of forming a new cabinet and started the consultations with the presidents of the two houses.
 After successful negotiations with parties including FI, the League, the M5S, and the PD, Draghi was sworn in as the prime minister on 13 February, pledging to oversee effective implementation of COVID-19 economic stimulus.
-Draghi's government has been described as both a national unity government and "president's government", a cabinet sponsored by and implemented by Mattarella.
+Draghi's government has been described as a national unity government, as well as "president's government", a cabinet sponsored by and implemented by Mattarella.